 The new Parliament set up in a backdrop of a highly politicized environment.
 In terms of the outcome of strengthening the capacity of democratic institutions to enable good governance, UNDP invested in technical advisory support in organizing the Induction programme of new MPs alongside another partner, Westminster Foundation for Democracy (WFD).
 Induction programme was conducted successfully.
 The current Parliament seems more engaged and parliamentarians are participating in dialogue and discussion more energetically and for more time.
 The House now regularly sits up to 3 to 4 pm and on special discussions even up to 10 pm at night.

-In order to strengthen the oversight work of Parliament, the newly established PBO prepared the District Development Profile and the first ever budget brief for use of MPs prior to the debate in Parliament on the National Budget 2019.
+To strengthen the oversight work of Parliament, the newly established PBO prepared the District Development Profile and the first ever budget brief for use of MPs prior to the debate in Parliament on the National Budget 2019.
 A beginning has been made.

 Promoting goal 5 of the SDGs key to good governance.
 In line with a Workshop on Women, Peace and Security Agenda was held successfully in which women Caucus members along with some of the male MPs cutting across party lines participated.
 It helped in highlighting the issues surrounding the subject and brought it centerstage.
 Other stakeholders such as the police, correctional centre, CSOs, journalists, etc. participated along with the MPs to deliberate on the subject and to equip themselves for the work towards the National Action Plan on WPS.

 Staff strength and capacity is low in the Parliament of Sierra Leone.
-To bring in fresh people from the University and to help the youth gain first hand experience of working in Parliament, UNDP supported the Internship programme of Parliament, an initiative of the new Clerk of Parliament.
+To bring in fresh people from the University and to help the youth gain first-hand experience of working in Parliament, UNDP supported the Internship programme of Parliament, an initiative of the new Clerk of Parliament.

 The project promoted South-South Cooperation by supporting the peer learning visit of a few Members of the PSC and a few Staff to the Parliament of Kenya.
 Recommendations for improving the working and management of the Parliament has been proposed.